TheKye/Eco-WorldEdit/README.md

 ## Supported Eco Version
 **9.3.4**

+## Contributions
+Contributions are Welcome! if you feel like you can improve something or have an idea Create an Issue or a Pull Request!

+## Current Contributors
+Kye - Elixr Mods, Eco Modding Community - Code and Project Management Tavren - Eco Russian Community - Code
+StallEF - Eco Russian Community - Project Management Assitance

+## Previous Contributors
+Mampf - Original Creator

 ## Notes
 I have updated it to 9.0 and made it standalone, The commands are the same but there is a few things to note: